 Rules and Regulations.

-Please ensure you are fully aware and agree with the rules and regulations as set down by British Cycling which are viewable by clicking HERE.
+Please ensure you are fully aware and agree to the rules and regulations as set down by British Cycling which is viewable by clicking HERE.

 Equipment: The Bicycle must be capable of safely and efficiently completing the task and must, as a minimum, be mechanically sound, have efficient brakes on all wheels and all reasonable steps must be taken to ensure the safety of the rider and others.
 As part of the latter, bar plugs are compulsory.

 Helmets: It is compulsory to wear a protective helmet when racing or training on the course and such helmet must comply with the required safety standards defined in the General Regulations.
 A full-face helmet is compulsory for the Dual Slalom event.
 The helmet must be properly secured in both training and racing and must be fitted with a visor.
 The new style helmets with removable chin piece is acceptable, please ensure the chin piece is correctly attached as recommended by the manufacturer.

 -Each rider that qualifies (the top 64 men and top 16 women) races each course once and the times for the two runs are added together.

 -The fastest qualifier will be seeded against the slowest qualifier and so on.